Schaudge/petsc/src/docs/sphinx_docs/install/install_documentation.rst

      > ./configure --download-mpich=/home/petsc/mpich2-1.0.4p1.tar.gz

-- ``--with-PACKAGENAME-dir=/path/to/dir``: If the external package is already installed - specify its location to ``configure`` (it will attempt to detect, and include relevant library files from this location).
-Normally this corresponds to the top-level installation dir for the package:
+- ``--with-PACKAGENAME-dir=/path/to/dir``: If the external package is already installed - specify its location to ``configure`` (it will attempt to detect and include relevant library files from this location).
+Normally this corresponds to the top-level installation directory for the package:

   .. code:: shell-session